Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 ## Gauntlet of Enterprise

 Though in most gauntlets there is an active opponent opposing you, sometimes the narrative calls for a gauntlet without such active opposition.
-For example, when you attempt to survive a long and arduous journey, create an unfathomable piece of art, or undertake a ludicrous economic endeavour.
+For example, when you attempt to survive a long and arduous journey, create an unfathomable piece of art, infiltrate a tightly guarded fortress, or undertake a ludicrous economic endeavour.

-{: .note-title }
-> Types of Gauntlets in Revue
->
-> - There are physical, mental, and social wounds.
-> - You have **1** slot each of the three wound types.
+A gauntlet of enterprise is essentially a sequence of [Group Challenges](skill-tests#group-challenges).

+During a gauntlet of enterprise, when a group fails a test, each member suffers a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of failure.

+Gauntlets of enterprise come in two different varieties depending on if you know your destination and how to get there.

+### Navigate

+You know both your destination and the path you want to take as well or at the very least the GM does.
+The conundrum is to endure the journey without getting lost along the way.

+A gauntlet of enterprise to navigate consists of a chain of traits you will encounter in order until you have succeeded on all challenges posed by the traits.

+For example, when traversing the country, such a chain might be `Well-travelled Road 1`-`Treacherous Swamp 3`-`Enchanted Forest 2`.
+First, you face a challenge with difficulty **1** (the `Well-travelled Road`).
+If you succeed, you proceed to the `Treacherous Swamp` and face a challenge with difficulty **3,** but if you don't, you repeat the challenge with difficulty **1** until you succeed, only then may you proceed.
+Repeat this process until you either succeed on the final challenge, surrender, or perish.

+### Explore

+You know your destination or at the very least the GM knows but not how to get there.
+The conundrum is to survive the journey until you find out where it takes you.

+A gauntlet of enterprise to explore is essentially a way to generate a gauntlet of enterprise to navigate.

+Instead of a fixed chain of traits, this gauntlet has a rating, which described how treacherous it is, and a training, which describes how likely you are to encounter dangers as you progress.

+At the beginning of the gauntlet, and whenever you succeed on a test, roll dice equal to the gauntlet's rating and use its training to determine the rating of a new trait you encounter.
+Name it and test until you achieve enough effort to proceed.

+To determine when you reach your destination, both you and the gauntlet itself use [Morale](#morale).
+Whenever you succeed on a test, your team's morale increases by **1,** and you decrease the gauntlet's morale by **1;** and whenever you fail, decrease your team's morale by **1,** increase the gauntlet's by **1,** and you suffer a misfortune with rating equal to your

+Roll for the gauntlet to keep morale as you do for yourself.
+When the gauntlet's morale breaks, you win and reach your destination.